-Depending on your range, you'll find the model and serial numbers on a label on the front frame of the range, behind the broiler drawer.
+Depending on your range, you'll find the model and serial numbers on a label on the front frame of the range, behind the kick panel or broiler drawer.

 IMPORTANT!

 Remove all tape and packaging.
 Make sure the burners are properly seated and level.